como-emplear-el-esp8266-como-servidor

-In this post, we are going to start to see the use of ESP8266 and ESP32 as a server, one of the most common roles in which we are going to use it and, as we anticipate, will take up quite a few posts.
+In this post, we are going to start looking at using the ESP8266 and ESP32 as a server, one of the most common roles we will use them for and, we advance, will occupy several posts.

-In the previous post about ESP8266 we saw how it works as a client and emphasized that, although it is sometimes a forgotten role, it is as important as that of the server.
+In the previous post about the ESP8266 we saw its operation as a client and emphasized that, although sometimes it is a forgotten role, it is as important as that of a server.

-Remember that in an M2M (machine to machine) the client is the device that initiates the connection.
-On the other hand, the server receives requests from the clients, performs the appropriate actions in the backend, and returns a response.
+Remember that in M2M (machine to machine), the client is the device that initiates the connection.
+On the other hand, the server receives requests from clients, executes the appropriate actions in the backend, and returns a response.

 In this case, we are going to use the ESP8266 as a server.
-Therefore, the ESP8266 server will be permanently on and receive requests from clients (for example, a computer, a mobile phone or another ESP8266).
+Therefore, the ESP8266 server will be permanently on and receiving requests from clients (for example, a computer, a mobile phone, or another ESP8266).

 The clients connect to the ESP8266 server and make an HTTP request to a URI.
 Optionally, they send information about the request as parameters.

-The ESP8266 server receives and processes the request, performs the appropriate actions in the backend (turn on an LED, move a motor, read a sensor) and returns a response to the client.
+The ESP8266 server receives and processes the request, executes the appropriate actions in the backend (turn on an LED, move a motor, read a sensor) and returns a response to the client.

-Many times, the server will return an HTML file to be rendered on the client (frontend).
-But it should be noted that this is not always the case.
+In many cases, the server will return an HTML file to be rendered on the client (frontend).
+But note that this is not always the case.
 Some (or all) of the URIs may simply be endpoints that offer an API to the client.

-As we can see, there is quite a bit to explain, and it is going to take up quite a few posts, from easiest to hardest.
+As we can see, there is quite a lot to explain, and it will take us several posts, from easier to more difficult.
 We start with the simplest, like setting up a simple server with the ESP8266.

 ESP8266 as a simple server

-Similar to using it as a client and the ESP8266HTTPClient library, using the ESP8266 as a server is very simple thanks to the work of the community in the development of the ESP8266WebServer library.
+Similar to what happened when acting as a client and the ESP8266HTTPClient library, using the ESP8266 as a server is very easy thanks to the community’s work in developing the ESP8266WebServer library.

 To use it, we must first instantiate an object of the ESP8266WebServer class through one of its constructors.